A characterisation of the reconstructed birth-death process through time rescaling: Introduction

-For the case of a subcritical process (with $\lambda < \mu$), the population process backwards in time is supercritical.
-To ensure that the population reaches a common ancestor, we thus need to condition this process on ultimate extinction; it can be shown that this is equivalent to swapping the birth and death rate.
-Thus, the RRP death rate will be the same as \eqref{RRP_rate} but with $\lambda$ and $\mu$ interchanged.
+Note that for the case of a subcritical process (with $\lambda < \mu$), the population process backwards in time is supercritical.
+To ensure that the population reaches a common ancestor, we thus need to condition this process on ultimate extinction; it can be shown that this is equivalent to swapping the birth and death rate \citep{waugh}, indeed this is clear from \eqref{origin_lambda_mu} for the time of origin.
+Thus, the RRP death rate in the subcritical case will be the same as \eqref{RRP_rate} but with $\lambda$ and $\mu$ interchanged.

 For the case of a critical branching process, measured in time units of $\alpha$, the death rate is given by taking the limit $\lambda \to \mu$ in \eqref{RRP_rate}: